-Highly-available Multinode installation with nodeAffinity and nodeSelection
+Multi-node installation with nodeAffinity and nodeSelection

-- Node count: 3+ (Allocated for Hub Core services only) - For Hub Core workloads the cluster needs to have at least three nodes with at least: - 12 vCores and - 32 GB RAM per instance. - For execution workloads: additional nodes need to be added to the cluster depending on the performance needs for execution. - Disk: 100GB+ per instance for the root volume - Additional Attached Disks: 1 or more additional, attached, unformatted disks are required for multinode installations to handle data replication between nodes - See the advanced install options for configuring highly available clusters and installing on instances with smaller sized root volumes
+- Node count: 3+ (Allocated for Hub Core services only) - For Hub Core workloads the cluster needs to have at least three nodes with at least: - 12 vCores and - 32 GB RAM per instance. - For execution workloads: additional nodes need to be added to the cluster depending on the performance needs for execution. - Disk: 100GB+ per instance for the root volume - Additional Attached Disks: 1 or more additional, attached, unformatted disks are required for multinode installations to handle data replication between nodes